Jacob Two-Two Meets the Hooded Fang (1978 film): Synopsis

 This humorous children's story recounts the adventure of a young boy who strives to be heard.
 As Toronto Globe and Mail writer James Bradshaw writes, Jacob Two-Two is "two plus two plus two years old, has two brothers and two sisters, and has to say everything twice just to be heard; odd numbers aren't his thing."
 This quirk gives rise to his nickname "Two-Two".
 Two-Two's odd habit results in a misunderstanding that lands him in prison.
-The prison is guarded by a child-hating, former wrestler named "The Hooded-Fang".
+The prison is guarded by a child-hating former wrestler named "The Hooded-Fang".
 Through his resourcefulness, cunning, and the help of a few friends, the young boy attempts to escape the prison and its monstrous warden.

 Plot

-The film begins in Jacob Two-Two's home in Montreal.
-Jacob runs from room to room attempting to convince his older siblings to pay attention to him.
-His eldest brother, Daniel, tells him to leave him alone, as he is trying to do his homework.
-When he visits his sister Martha, she is watching wrestling.
-She tells Jacob he should leave, and that he would only get nightmares from the frightening wrestlers.
-When he asks Emma and Noah if he can join in on their game of Child Power, they tell him that he is too little to play.
-When he enters the kitchen, he asks his mother if he can help with dinner, but once again he is told that he is too small.
-Finally, Jacob visits his father in the living room, where he is reading a newspaper.
-Jacob expresses his disappointment that he is too small to help and play, and Jacob's father suggests that he travel to the store down the street and buy some chocolate ice cream.

-Jacob leaves for the corner store and passes a policeman on his way inside.
-Inside he sees adults looming over him.
-He sees a man holding a fish, a woman holding a bird, and a man holding a lollipop.
-Jacob approaches the store owner, Mr. Cooper, and asks for "two quarts of chocolate ice cream please, two quarts of chocolate ice cream please."
-Mr. Cooper is taken aback by Jacob's odd behaviour and begins to tease the boy.
-The policeman enters the store and joins in on the fun.
-Mr. Cooper demands that Jacob be charged with insulting an adult.
-The policeman agrees and pulls out his pad of paper, pretending to write the charge down.
-Jacob panics and runs from the store.
-The policeman runs after him and tries to explain that he and Mr. Cooper were only joking, but Jacob is already too far away.
-Jacob runs to a park and hides under a pile of fallen leaves, where he eventually falls asleep.
+Jacob Two-Two is sent to the corner store.
+When he asks the store owner, Mr. Cooper, for "two quarts of chocolate ice cream please, two quarts of chocolate ice cream please.", Mr. Cooper is taken aback by Jacob's odd behaviour and begins to tease the boy.
+A policeman enters the store and joins in on the fun, pretending to charge Jacob with insulting an adult.
+Jacob panics, runs from the store to a park and hides under a pile of fallen leaves, where he eventually falls asleep.